thingsboard/thingsboard.github.io/cookie-policy/index.md

  * Firefox [instructions](https://support.mozilla.org/en-US/kb/clear-cookies-and-site-data-firefox);
  * Safari [instructions](https://support.apple.com/guide/safari/manage-cookies-sfri11471/mac).

-Access to our site will not be denied if you disable cookies, but some features may work.
+Access to our site will not be denied if you disable cookies, but some features may not work.

 You may find below the additional information and resources regarding the above mentioned services.